jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/05-Jerkar Runtime.md

 To achieve this, Jerkar parses source code of <strong>all</strong> _build classes_ inside the project and add it the the build classpath.

 When a dependency is expressed as a maven/ivy module, Jerkar tries to resolve it using repository url defined by in order :
-* If option `repo.buildName` is present and option `repo.${repo.buildName}.url` is present as well, it takes the value of the latest.
+* If option `repo.buildName` is present and option `repo.${repo.buildName}.url` is present as well, it takes the value of this property.
 * If no url is defined as such, it takes the value of `repo.build.url` option.
 * If this option is not set, then it takes the value of `repo.download.url` option.
-* If the latest is nor present as well, it falls back in Maven Central.
+* If the latest is not present as well, it falls back to Maven Central.

 If a repository needs credentials, you need to supply it through Jerkar options `repo.[repo name].username` and `repo.[repo name].password`.